Professional Graduate Programs:

 - Capstone - independent study or graduate internship, 5 credits

-All entering students are required to take the graduate orientation seminar (SEFS 500), Natural Resource Issues (SEFS 509), and Advanced Silviculture (SEFS 526).
+All entering students are required to take the graduate orientation seminar (SEFS 500) and Advanced Silviculture (SEFS 526).
 If students have not had Principles of Silviculture (ESRM 428) or an equivalent course prior to starting the MFR, they must take this class for a total of nine credits.
 It is also highly recommended that students take Forest Management and Economics 2 (ESRM 461) and Forest Operations (ESRM 468) to complete their MFR education.

 Students will choose relevant course work with the approval and under the supervision of a designated faculty advisor.
 Each topic area will have a list of courses that have been approved by the faculty.